vankessel/vankessel.github.io/_drafts/visualizing-complex-functions.md

 #### Video Here

-This is a function I made up while playing around and ended up being really cool.
+This is a function I made up while playing around and ended up being really interesting.
 I dub thee the expoid function.
 The black areas are where the calculations exceed the limits of floating point arithmetic on my computer, that area would be otherwise filled in with ever more compact fluctuations.
-We can use the boundary shape of the missing values as another contour of equal magnitude.

-This is truly an interesting function.
-It seems as though pillars of stability and instability form as one travels in the negative real direction.
+It seems as though up until the very last frame pillars of stability and instability form as one travels in the negative real direction.
 Each pillar appears to approach a width of $$\pi$$.
 This phenomena forms because on the reals the outer exponential of $$e^{-e^{-z}}$$ can only ever take in a negative input, thus restraining the output between $$0$$ and $$1$$.
 If you stray too far into the imaginary numbers the sign of the inner exponential flips.
 This causes the inner exponential to become positive, which removes the restraint and allows the nested exponential to explode.

+## Conclusion

+Math can be beautiful and visualizations can help the unintuitive become a little more intuitive.
+I hope this sparks someone's interest in learning more about complex number systems.
+Check out [Riemann surfaces](https://en.wikipedia.org/wiki/Riemann_surface) for another powerful visualization tool that can also show what is happening beyond the branch cut.